industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Added_PLC](graphics/Deleting_Databus_Publication_1_next_window.png)

-In order to see the overview of Databus publication, click on the button Databus Publications.
+In order to see the overview of Databus publications, click on the button Databus Publications.

 ![Added_PLC](graphics/Databus_Publications.png)